 This quick, hearty meal pairs a family favorite – potatoes! – with seasonal butternut squash and flavorful peppers.
-This recipe comes to us from our friends at the United States Potato Board.
+This recipe comes to us from our friends at Potato Goodness.

 Cooking Tip of the Week: Cooking the potatoes in boiling water before transferring them to a skillet is called parboiling.
 This technique helps the potatoes cook faster and more evenly.

 Food for Thought: Are all peppers spicy?
 Nope!
 The Scoville scale is like a thermometer to measure chili pepper spiciness.
 Bell peppers aren’t spicy at all, so they have zero Scoville heat units, but some super hot peppers have as many as two million!!!
 In this recipe, pasilla or poblano peppers have between 1,000 and 4,000 Scoville units, making them slightly less spicy than jalapeno peppers.
 But if your family doesn’t like heat at all, go ahead and substitute green bell peppers.

 Family Dinner Conversation Starter: If you won the lottery, what would you spend all the money on?

 Adult: Heat oven to 350°F.

 Adult: In large pot of boiling water, boil potatoes for 5 minutes or until barely tender; drain.